tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/批量加表_intl.md

 1. Click **Batch Creation** to enter the table creation page.
 ![](https://main.qcloudimg.com/raw/0dac0d2464958af8c66072e2ab15da1a.png)

 2. Select the deployment unit.
-If there is no deployment unit, you can create one.
+If there is no deployment unit, you will need to create one.
 Click **New Deployment Unit** and enter the name as needed.
 >?
 The table structure is defined by the proto file.
 Before creating the table, you must understand the TcaplusDB table definition rules.
 See [Description of the Proto Table Creation File](http://proto加表文件说明)
 >
 ![](https://main.qcloudimg.com/raw/50e7aababcc964d9b644e632e2ea9e86.png)